 It’s certainly not exhaustive, and if you know other flowers which have equal appeal, which are not listed here, do please let me know, and I’ll trial them up here as well.
 This work started a couple of years before my blog began in March 2011, but previous to that I’d produced the UK’s first DVD-ROM guide to Garden Moths ” In A Different Light”.
 This project attempts to widen that work in a more general way.
-On warmer days in February the insect world begins to stir, usually with small flies first and perhaps also in a very mild spring (and just emerged from hibernation), queen bumblebees.
-Also if you’re fortunate to have honeybees nearby perhaps a few of these will visit the first early spring flowers for pollen or nectar.
-Another point to ponder if you actually stand and watch honeybees or bumblebees working in the garden, is how quickly they discover which are their preferred flowers.
-None of them you observe will ever have experienced the seasonal flowers in a temperate garden before, since both flowers and visitors have such relatively short lifespans, yet within just hours of emerging as adult insect forms they develop clearly defined favourites often to the complete exclusion of many flowers which we may find attractive.
+Another point to ponder if you actually stand and watch honeybees, bumblebees or any other insects working in the garden, is how quickly they discover which flowers are their preferred flowers.
+None of them you observe will ever have experienced the seasonal flowers in a temperate garden before, since both flowers and insect visitors have such relatively short lifespans, yet within just hours of emerging as adult insect forms they develop clearly defined favourites, often to the complete exclusion of many flowers which we may find attractive.

 As I mention elsewhere, the actual numbers of flowers of a single plant type growing together, and their position in the garden (e.g. sun, shade) can also impact on how favoured the flowers are by your garden’s insect population – probably because sunshine and warmth can affect nectar and pollen production and release.